-HEERF program fund a nda le
+HEERF program fund al ndar en

-(a)(1) Institutional Portion \$- \$ - \$ -
+(a)(1) Institutional Portion \$- \$- \$ -

-(a)(2) HBCUs, TCCUs, MSIs, SIP \$- \$- \$ -
+(a)(2) HBCUs, TCCUs, MSIs, SIP ş - \$ - ş -

 (a)(3) FIPSE, SAIHE, and SSARP \$- \$ - \$-

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable (HBCU) Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.4 so \$171,336 \$0 (a)(2) SUBR - \$116,598 - Tuition Assistance grants to students to pay outstanding balances; SULC - \$54,738 Covering student outstanding account balances for costs such as debt forgiveness, room, board, tuition, or fees. so \$0 \$0 Indirect cost recovery/facilities and administrative costs charged on the grants \$0 \$415,139 \$0 (a)(2) SUBR - \$415,139 Administrative Costs - Salaries, fringe benefits and indirect cost recovery
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable (HBCU) Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.4 so \$234,543 \$0 (a)(2) SULC - \$234,543 - Tuition Assistance grants to students to pay outstanding balances Covering student outstanding account balances for costs such as debt forgiveness, room, board, tuition, or fees. so \$0 \$0 Indirect cost recovery/facilities and administrative costs charged on the grants \$0 \$0 \$0

-4] To support expenses related to the disruption f campus operations due to coronavirus consistent with applicable law.
+^{4]} To support expenses related to the disruption f campus operations due to coronavirus consistent with applicable law.
 This includes eligible expenses under a student's cost of attendance under CARES Act Section 18004(c), or any component of a student's cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare, per Section 314(c) of the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), and Section 2003 of the American Rescue Plan Act of 2021 (ARP).

-Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$0 \$0 \$0 Providing or subsidizing the costs of high- speed internet to students or faculty to transition to an online environment. \$0 \$133,985 so SUBR - Providing or subsidizing the cost of high speed internet to students and faculty to transition to an online environment.
-Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. so so \$0 Subsidizing food service to reduce density in eating facilities, to provide pre- packaged meals, or to add hours to food service operations to accommodate social distancing. so \$0 \$0 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. so \$229,899 \$0 SULC Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses. \$0 \$37,248 ŝo SUBR - Software, Ipads, laptops etc. to enable social distancing Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities. \$0 \$0 \$0 Construction, renovation, and real propertys \$0 \$1,039,968 so SUBR (a)(2) - Design renovation areas, touchless bathrooms and upgraded various academic offices offices on campus
+Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$0 \$0 \$0 Providing or subsidizing the costs of high- speed internet to students or faculty to transition to an online environment. \$0 \$0 \$0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. Şo \$0 so Subsidizing food service to reduce density in eating facilities, to provide pre- packaged meals, or to add hours to food service operations to accommodate social distancing. \$0 \$0 \$0 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. so \$245,324 \$0 (a)(2) SULC - Costs related to operating additional class sections to enable social distancing Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses. so \$0 \$0 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
+50 \$0 \$0 Construction, renovation, and real propertys \$0 \$0 \$0 Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. 50 \$0 \$0